Gibson strong rebound for Rangers in 2-1 win over Blue Jays

 Gibson got an out against the Blue Jays on Semien’s flyball to left on the first pitch, and had five strikeouts the first time through the order.
 Toronto had the bases loaded with one out in the fifth after Semien walked before Cavan Biggio grounded into a double play.

+“I don’t know that I really needed to do too much work in between the ears honestly,” Gibson said about his thoughts since the opener.
+“As I looked back on it … I ended up creating some of the damage that they did just by not having good command.”

+Woodward said he would chalk up the first game to “opening day weirdness,” then added, “This is what we were expecting.”

-Solak led off the Rangers second with his first home run this season, pulling a 404-foot shot into the second deck in left.
+Solak led off the Rangers second with his first home run this season.
 Catcher Jose Trevino reached on an infield single later in the inning and scored when Leody Taveras blooped a broken-bat single to short right.

+Ryu has allowed only two runs in each of his two starts, with 12 strikeouts and only one walk, but the South Korean pitcher has gotten only three runs of support.

+“Overall, it was a good outing,” Ryu said through a translator.
+“I was able to make sure the hitters got soft contact, and that allowed me to throw seven innings.”

 TRAINER’S ROOM